firebase/quickstart-js/gcf/README.md

 Then open [http://localhost:5000](http://localhost:5000)

-You'll see a working Message board.
+You'll see a working Message Board.
 Simply add some messages and they should appear in the card below.

-The GCF haven't been deployed yet so they are not active.
-Once we've deployed the GCF in the next step the messages will be uppercased.
+The Cloud Function hasn't been deployed yet so they are not active.
+Once we've deployed the Cloud Function in the next step the messages will be uppercased.

 ## Deploy the app to prod